 - 8. Architectural compatibility.
 New additions, exterior alterations, or related new construction will be compatible with the resource's massing, size, scale, and architectural features.
-When retrofitting buildings or sites to improve accessibility for persons with disabilities, design solutions will not compromise the architectural integrity of the historic resource. - 9.
-Preserve the form and integrity of historic resources.
-New additions and adjacent or related new construction will be undertaken in such a manner that if removed in the future, the essential form and integrity of the historic resource and its environment would be unimpaired. - 10.
+When retrofitting buildings or sites to improve accessibility for persons with disabilities, design solutions will not compromise the architectural integrity of the historic resource. - 10.
 Hierarchy of compatibility.
 Exterior alterations and additions will be designed to be compatible primarily with the original resource, secondarily with adjacent properties, and finally, if located within a Historic or Conservation District, with the rest of the district.
 Where practical, compatibility will be pursued on all three levels.